msg-byu/getting-started/instructions/first_code.md

 Documentation always starts with and ends with three double quotes and comes immediately after the definition of the function or class.
-Everything inside the triple quotes is also often referred to as a docstring.
+This is also often referred to as a docstring.
 The first thing inside the documentation is a brief description of what the function should do.
 After that the input, or arguments, of the function are listed below the `Args:` tag.
 Each argument is listed so that its name appears first, followed